rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  Note : {IP_ADDR_OF_DMAAP_SERVER} is the public IP address of 'DMaaP Server'.

-      The above command return output as follows:
+      The above command should return output as follows:

       ```sh
 	  {"topics": []}